West Virginia

 - Income Limit: None

-- Testing Mandates: Nationally norm-referenced tests, or portfolio review for at home instruction
+- Testing Mandates: Nationally norm-referenced test or portfolio review by a certified teacher

 - Parent must sign an agreement to: